-Callers can expect highly-trained, expert advocates to offer free, confidential, and compassionate support, crisis intervention information, education, and referral services in over 200 languages.
+- National Domestic Violence Hotline (800-799-7233) – Going online, visitors to their website can identify abuse, get help, and make plans for safety with the provided information.
+Callers to the hotline can expect highly trained, expert advocates to offer free, confidential, and compassionate support, crisis intervention information, education, and referral services in over 200 languages.

-National resource to disrupt and prevent unhealthy relationships and intimate partner violence by empowering young people through inclusive and equitable education, support, and resources.
+- Love is Respect (312-726-7020) – This national resource helps to disrupt and prevent unhealthy relationships and intimate partner violence by empowering young people through inclusive and equitable education, support, and resources.

-Search tool that allows anyone in the U.S./Canada to find nearby domestic violence shelters and services such as emergency services, legal and financial services, counseling services, children’s services, educational services, and more.
+- DomesticShelters.org – A comprehensive resource that covers common questions and topics about domestic violence, as well as a searchable database that allows anyone in the U.S. and Canada to find nearby domestic violence shelters and services such as emergency services, legal and financial services, counseling services, children’s services, educational services

 Reach out to your loved one today!